eslint/eslint/docs/src/extend/custom-rules.md

 * `ast`: (`object`) `Program` node of the AST for the code being linted.
 * `scopeManager`: [ScopeManager](./scope-manager-interface#scopemanager-interface) object of the code.
 * `visitorKeys`: (`object`) Visitor keys to traverse this AST.
+* `parserServices`: (`object`) Contains parser-provided services for rules.
+The default parser does not provide any services.
+However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
+(For example, a TypeScript parser could provide the ability to get the computed type of a given node.)
 * `lines`: (`array`) Array of lines, split according to the specification's definition of line breaks.

 You should use a `SourceCode` object whenever you need to get more information about the code being linted.